vabal/vabal/README.md

 How to use vabal: full story
 ----------------------------

-`vabal` tries to leverage the power of composability of shell commands, you can use it in combination with any `cabal` subcommand.
+`vabal` tries to be composable with `cabal`, you can use it in combination with any `cabal` subcommand.
 For example, if you don't want vabal to also perform the `cabal v2-configure` step, but would like to use it in combination with `cabal v2-build`, you can run (*):
-> $ vabal --flags="your -flags" | xargs -r cabal v2-build
+> $ vabal --flags="your -flags" -- cabal v2-build --other-cabal-options

-(If you are on `OS X`, you don't need to specify the -r option for xargs)

-xargs invokes cabal with the arguments and options specified *plus* options read from stdin.
+`vabal` invokes the command with the options and arguments specified, *plus* additional options provided by `vabal`, to make `cabal` the `ghc` compiler that `vabal` obtained.
-Read the *Remark* for info about the `-r` option.

 > In Haskell jargon, you can see this as partially applying the `cabal` "function" first,
-> and then providing it the remaining arguments that `vabal` emitted.
+> and then providing it the remaining arguments that `vabal` determines.

-What vabal actually does is analyze the cabal file, obtain a suitable `ghc`, using `ghcup`, and then print to stdout options to pass to cabal (already properly escaped to be used with xargs).
 It follows the Unix philosophy and its power comes from composition with other programs.

+You can specify any command after `--`, not just `cabal`.
+If you don't specify any command after `--`, then by default `echo` is executed, so it will print to stdout the options that `vabal` would have passed to `cabal`.

 In fact, `vabal configure` is just a shortcut for:
-> vabal | xargs -r cabal v2-configure
+> vabal -- cabal v2-configure

 In this mode you can compose `vabal` with other `cabal` commands too, also with old-style `cabal build`, `cabal configure`, etc..

-There is one last command available, it is `vabal show`, it does the same things `vabal` does, but instead of printing to stdout the options to pass to cabal, it just prints the version of the obtained `ghc`.
+There is one last command available, it is `vabal show`, it does the same things `vabal` does, but instead of executing the provided command, it just prints the version of the obtained `ghc` to stdout.

-(*) Remark:
-> The `-r` flag you see is only available in the GNU version of `xargs`.
-It makes xargs fail if its input is empty,
-> i.e. when vabal fails.
-This is necessary or cabal will run as well without arguments from vabal.
-> If you use the BSD version of `xargs`, then this flag is not necessary (and is neither available),
-> because this is the default behavior.
-> Another possibility is to use the `-p` flag for `xargs` which is available on all `POSIX` systems,
-> it will show the command it is about to run and ask the user if he wants to proceed.
-In this way,
-> if vabal failed, he can stop the execution.
->
-> Consult your system's manpage for `xargs` for further info.

  Gotchas